creativecommons/creativecommons.org/README.md

 - [`tools`](tools/): tools to assist with managing the translations

 Also see:
-- [Legal Code Translation Policy - CC Public Wiki][translatepolicy]: Documents Legal/Translation process and policy
+- [LegalCode Translation Policy - CC Public Wiki][translatepolicy]: Documents
+  Legal/Translation process and policy
 - [Legal Tools Translation - CC Public Wiki][fourstatus]: Translation status for 4.0 and CC0 licenses